MicrosoftDocs/power-automate-docs/articles/desktop-flows/hosted-machine-groups.md

 1. Select **Edit details** at the top of the page.

     :::image type="content" source="media/hosted-machine-groups/edit-hosted-machine-group.png" alt-text="Screenshot of the Edit details of a hosted machine group.":::

+## Load balance hosted machine group

+The number of hosted bots that can run in your environment is equal to the number of hosted RPA add-on you've assigned to your environment.
+This capacity is then load balanced across all the hosted machine groups you have in your environment.
+Each hosted machine group has a max bot configuration that enables you to set the maximum number of hosted bots that can be allocated to the hosted machine group.

+The hosted machine group will request to scale out when there aren't enough hosted bots to run desktop flows.
+It will take into consideration the maximum bot configuration in the hosted machine group and the available capacity in the environment.
+The hosted machine group will scale-in when there are no desktop flows allocated to an available hosted bot.
+This capacity then becomes available to other hosted machine groups in the environment.

+One key feature of hosted machine groups is the ability to reassign them to different groups and hence be able to balance your automation resources seamlessly between your different workloads.

+For instance, you may have two groups of bots, one for your sales automations and one for finance, in the same environment with 10 bots assigned.
+You can add more to one of the groups at any time by editing the hosted machine group and using the max number of available bots.

 ## Permissions based on security roles